hugo-sid/hugo-blog-awesome/README.md

 ## Features

 - Minimal design
-- Light and dark modes
+- Light and dark mode
 - Syntax highlighting
 - RSS feed
 - No jQuery, no Bootstrap